 Loose, lightweight field clothing with green, brown, or dark colors works best while we are birding in the forest.
 Sand and khaki-type colors are fine for when birding coastal areas.
 Please avoid bright colors for birding time (for example no pale colors in forests and no white, red, orange etc. anywhere during birding time).
-Due to the huge illegal bird trapping and hunting issues in Indonesia some birds at some locations are particularly sensitive to human presence and so we need to blend in with our environments as much as possible.
+Due to the huge illegal bird trapping and hunting issues in Indonesia some birds at some locations are particularly sensitive to human presence and so we need to blend in with our environments as much as possible and our choice of clothing plays a vital part in that.